DalYoon/nuber-server/notes/1_3_A_word_on_@types.md

 # 1.3 A word on @types

+## section.log

+- no added code
+- explanation for the dependencies start with @types

 ## tips

 - `@types` dependencies are just type definitions for the follow dependencies after `@types/`